0xEDU/0xEDU/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm from Goi
+- ⚡ Fun fact: I'm from Goiás
 -->